-Let’s look at how many Americans use Facebook in 2021 by the numbers.
+Let’s look at how many Americans use Facebook by the numbers.

-How Many Americans Use Facebook in 2021 — Statistics and Facts
+How Many Americans Use Facebook — Statistics and Facts

-Here are 10 undeniable facts about the usage of Facebook in the US in 2021.
+Here are 10 undeniable facts about the usage of Facebook in the US.

 1. There Are 200 Million Facebook Users in The United States.